gersteing/DashCandlestickCharting/README.md

 $ python dash_plotly_candlestick.py
 4) Then open a browser at the following address: http:127.0.0.1:8050/ and you will see the candlestick chart in your web browser.

 If python has been added to the path in your local environment variables you can just double click on the dash_plotly_candlestick.py and it should run.
-See https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows to add python to your system path and
+See https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows to add python to your system path.

 You should see a candlestick chart with data loaded from a local data file that contains bar data:
 20180923TradingTestDataExportCSV.csv